How To Express Location In French

-Dans, en, and à can all be used to express “in,” but their usage is very specific.
+All three can be used to express “in,” but each has very specific applications.

 Examples: